boardsource/docs/build_guides/rechteck.md

 | Tenting Kit  | 1 |

-This build guide is designed to help you put together your Rechtek keyboard, it is much like many 60% keyboards but being one of the first Choc 60% keyboards there are some things to note that we will pay special attention to.
+This build guide is designed to help you put together your Rechteck keyboard, it is much like many 60% keyboards but being one of the first Choc 60% keyboards there are some things to note that we will pay special attention to.

 ![components](https://images.boardsource.xyz/components_1.jpg)